Robe Lake Butler Marina

-Currently 32 commercial fishing boats, 1 charter boat and 30 recreational boats moor in the lake.
+Currently 32 commercial fishing boats and 30 recreational boats moor in the lake.
 Other facilities include fuel bowsers, boat lifts via a straddle lift and hard standing boat storage area for repairs.

 A volunteer Coastguard operates from Robe and transmits on Channel 82.

 For any marine emergencies, contact the volunteer Coastguard on Channel 16.

 For casual moorings or further information, please contact Council's General Inspector on 8768 2003, 0429 799 614 or firstname.lastname@example.org.
 A copy of your boat insurance is required for all bookings.

 The District Council of Robe is keen to redevelop Lake Butler to achieve the following:

 1.Provide convenient and space efficient infrastructure, which will accommodate current mooringwaiting lists and the increasing demand for moorings.